miroc/Laravel-Adminer/README.md

+**WARNING: This repository is unmaintained.
+Please use other Laravel-Adminer packages.**

 # Laravel-Adminer
 Laravel 5 wrapper for [Adminer](https://github.com/vrana/adminer/).
 Adminer is an excellent database management tool in a single PHP file written by Jakub Vrana.
 It's a great replacement for PhpMyAdmin (also supports PostgreSQL, SQLite, MS SQL, Oracle, Firebird, SimpleDB, Elasticsearch and MongoDB).